 Brown dwarfs were originally called "black dwarfs."
 Now, that term is used for the final stage of the stellar evolution of a main sequence star, a white dwarf that has completely radiated away all of its heat.

 Because brown dwarfs have so little mass, it can be easy to confuse them with massive planets, especially with the growing catalog of gas giants.
 Similarly, their lack of fusion can raise similar concerns.
 Like planets, brown dwarfs have atmospheres with auroras, clouds and even storms.
 Like stars, they can host their own planets.

 One way to tell the difference is that brown dwarfs, like all stars, create their own light.
 Brown dwarfs glow in the red and infrared spectrum until they sufficiently cool down, emitting X-rays and infrared light that scientists can measure.

-Ultimately, the International Astronomical Union considers any object high enough to fuse deuterium a brown dwarf, while objects with less than that 13-Jupiter mass are considered planets.
+Ultimately, the International Astronomical Union considers any object with enough mass to fuse deuterium to be a brown dwarf, while objects with less than that — approximately 13 Jupiter masses — are considered planets.

 Because they bridge the gap, brown dwarfs can provide insights about both stars and planets.